cncf/tag-security/assessments/guide/README.md

 #### [Create tracking issue](https://github.com/cncf/tag-security/issues/new?assignees=&labels=assessment&template=security-assessment.md&title=%5BAssessment%5D+Project+Name)

 The tracking issue serves to initiate the joint-reviews.
-It provides an initial set of information to assist SIG-Security in  prioritizing the joint review as well as provide potential reviewers with a central location to manage the effort.
+It provides an initial set of information to assist TAG-Security in  prioritizing the joint review as well as provide potential reviewers with a central location to manage the effort.
    * Issue may be a request from **TOC liason** or **project** itself